chen-si-jia/Trajectory-Long-tail-Distribution-for-MOT/README.md

 ## Apology letter
 I'm Sijia Chen.
 I'm very sorry.
-There is a small error in Figure 1 in the official version of CVPR.
-We made a mistake when submitting the camera-ready version.
-We found this error in May 2024 and contacted the publisher immediately, but failed because the deadline for the camera-ready version had passed.
+There is a small error in Figure 1 in the paper of official CVPR.
+Figure 1 in the paper of ArXiv is correct.

+We made a mistake when submitting the camera-ready version of CVPR.
+Although we found this error in May 2024 and contacted the publisher immediately, we were unable to correct it because the deadline for the camera-ready version of CVPR had passed.

 ## News